 Homesickness is a real thing.
-For me, I don’t miss Canada, my job, our home or the things we did (I just miss the people that we did them with).
+For me, I don’t miss Canada, my job, our home or the things we did.
+I just miss the people.

 This is another thing that we’ve started to think about more as we get older.
 For the first three or four years of our travelling life, I didn’t think about retirement at all.
 I was young, having fun and 65 seemed like two lifetimes away.

 But now that we’ve settled down a bit and have grown this business, we’ve had to think about retirement.
 In Canada and in most developed countries, there are a few automatic safety nets in place like pensions and old age security, but the longer we live away from Canada as non-residents, the more these funds depreciate.

 In reality, by the time we retire, we won’t be able to take advantage of any government-subsidized systems and we won’t have paid in enough cash to a Canadian pension to get any real return when we retire.
 So what do we do?

 Having done the math many many times, we’re confident that we’ll have more money in retirement doing what we’re doing now than we would have if we stayed working at the same jobs in Canada.